 Christina Pannbacker, a lay member of the Commission from Washington, received a bachelor's degree in communication arts from Washburn University and a master's degree in journalism and mass communications from Kansas State University.
 She has worked for weekly newspapers in Wamego, Marysville, and Washington, Kansas.
 She was editor and publisher of The Washington County News for five years.
-Pannbacker has served one term on the USD 222 Board of Education, been a Girl Scout leader for 20 years, and participated in many projects and activities as a community volunteer.
-She has been a member of the Commission since July 2003.
+Pannbacker has served as a school board member and is a long-time community volunteer.
+She has been a member of the Commission